McCluggage Award Competition

 - Any current graduate student in History at Loyola University Chicago is eligible to enter the competition.

 - The entry must be an essay based on research in primary sources, able to stand on its own as work treating a coherent topic.
-Students may submit a paper from Loyola courses completed in the calendar year 2016.
-A Loyola master’s essay also qualifies for consideration, provided that it was completed during year 2016.
+Students may submit a paper from Loyola courses completed in the calendar year prior to the competition deadline.
+A Loyola master’s essay also qualifies for consideration, provided that it was completed during the calendar year prior to the competition.
 Entrants are limited to one submission each year.

 - Entries will be judged on the basis of originality of research, depth of analysis and clarity of presentation.

 - Entries must be submitted electronically (pdf or Word document) no later than April 2, 2017, to David Hays, Administrative Assistant, History Department via email to: email@example.com.

 - The name of each year's winner will be engraved on a plaque to be hung in the Department.
 The winner will also receive a $200 cash prize.